Skip to main content

 Overview

-These items were assembled between 1962 and 1995 by members of the Binghamton University Theatre Department.
+These items were primarily assembled between 1962 and 1995 by members of the Binghamton University Theatre Department.
 The main focus of this collection is theater but there are also materials relating to motion pictures, music and dance.
 Included are scrapbooks, programs, photographs, and ephemera such as tickets and broadsides.

 Dates

-• 1860 - 1982
+• Creation: 1860 - 2002

 Historical Note